Why monoclonal antibodies are useful against the Covid-19 patient

 “It is one of the weapons available today for patients at risk of developing serious disease.
 All the studies carried out with these antibodies show that after their administration, mortality is close to zero, and the need for hospital admission is reduced by up to 70-80%, “he adds.

-“Antiviral drugs against COVID-19 are also emerging, with good results.
+“Antiviral drugs are also coming out against COVID-19, with good results.
 It remains to be seen if the combination of these with monoclonal antibodies could improve the prognosis of infection in patients at risk,” says the head of the Internal Medicine Service of the Hospitjefe Internal Medicine Service of the Ribera Povisa Hospital in Vigo.